wxd237/gitlab-development-kit/README.md

 ### Install the repositories and gems

-The Makefile will clone the repositories, install the Gem bundles and set up basic configuration files.
+The `Makefile` will clone the repositories, install the Gem bundles and set up basic configuration files.
+Pick one:

 ```
 # Clone the official repositories of gitlab and gitlab-shell